onap/policy-drools-applications/controlloop/common/policy-yaml/README-guard-v2.0.0.md

-ECOMP Control Loop Guard
+ONAP Control Loop Guard

 A control loop guard is a YAML specification for creating policy guard for ControlLoop.

-1707 ECOMP Control Loop Guard Features:
+ONAP Control Loop Guard Features:

 * The Control Loop Guard can specify the frequency limiter and the blacklist of target entities but not both in the same Guard.
 * Two parts are incorporated.
 One is the common guard header including guard version while the other part is a set of guard policies.
 * The Control Loop Guard should contain at least one guard policies.
 * Each guard policy is bound to a specific Actor and Recipe.
 * Each guard policy should have at least one limit constraints which define how the guard policy should be enforced.
-* Supported Actors are APPC, MSO, SDNO, SDNR and AOTS.
+* Supported Actors are APPC and SO.

-This SDK helps build the YAML specification for 1707 ECOMP Control Loop Guard.
+This SDK helps build the YAML specification for ONAP Control Loop Guard.

 # Create Builder Object

 To begin with, the ControlLoopGuardBuilder.Factory class has static methods that one should use to begin building a Control Loop Guard.
-It will return a [ControlLoopGuardBuilder object](src/main/java/com/att/ecomp/policy/controlloop/policy/guard/builder/ControlLoopGuardBuilder.java) that can then be used to continue to build and define the Control Loop Guard.
+It will return a [ControlLoopGuardBuilder object](src/main/java/org/onap/policy/controlloop/policy/guard/builder/ControlLoopGuardBuilder.java) that can then be used to continue to build and define the Control Loop Guard.

 ```java
 		ControlLoopGuardBuilder builder = ControlLoopGuardBuilder.Factory.buildControlLoopGuard(new Guard());